graysonhead/etherweaver/docs/source/getting_started.rst

 .. literalinclude:: ExampleConfigs/serun1.txt

-Now your switches are configured correctly, subsequent runs won't do anything because the curent state and desired state match:
+Now your switches are configured correctly, subsequent runs won't do anything because the curent state and desired state match.

 To complicate matters, a developer now needs to have a development server at his desk. unfortunately, his port is right in the middle of our 10-20 range, at port 11 on dist1.
 Not to worry though, we can place a config statement at